3D Printer Resources

 3D Printer Info

-CLICK HERE FOR BROCHURE (PDF)
+CLICK HERE FOR OUR 3D PRINTING BROCHURE (PDF)

 Makerbot Replicator+

-in the Children’s Department & Teen Center
+Children’s Department & Teen Center

 Makerbot Replicator